One-Year Anniversary Party!

-We offer Studio yoga classes including Gentle, Power Hour Flow, Community Flow, and Yogic Rest (Yoga Nidra).
-Intro to Yoga workshop is offered regularly.
-See under Classes in the menu for details.
+We offer Studio yoga classes including Gentle, Power Hour Flow, Chair Yoga, and All-levels Flow.
+Intro to Yoga and Yogic Rest & REstor workshops are offered regularly.

 We offer a weekly mindfulness class with instruction, study, discussion, and community.
 Open to all, no previous meditation experience required.
 By donation.

 We offer Mindful Eating classes to support balance in our relationship to food, eating, and nutrition.
 Open to all who want to explore their habitual relationship to food.